top of page

 What does a typical day look like?

 Clock in and head over to that day's truckload of whoopee cushions waiting for testing.
-I then usually organize them into their different poot levels: high, low, squeaky, slippery and Squeaky.
+I then usually organize them into their different poot levels: loud, soft, squeaky, slippery and fun uncle level.
 When in the testing phase I use a pitch meter that measures the sound level of the whoopee cushion.
 If a whoopee cushion fails to past inspection, it's sent to the outhouse.
 No one wants a weak toot.

 What is the pay rate?